AdebisiFunke/Job-Application/README.md

-## An Application Program to apply for a Developer Position
+## Application Program To Apply For A Developer Position

 Aim: This script is writen to list available jobs from jobs.json and send application data to applications.json on the server